p-sav/PFDA/Assignments/Week-6/readme.md

 #### 1. Program

-This notebook analyzes hourly weather data from Dublin Airport using real data from Met Éireann.
+This notebook analyzes hourly weather data from Knock Airport using real data from Met Éireann.
 It cleans and processes the dataset to explore temperature and windspeed trends over time.
-It produces visualizations showing Hourly, daily mean, and monthly mean temperatures, Hourly windspeed, rolling 24-hour averages, daily maximums, and monthly mean of daily maximums
+It produces visualizations showing Hourly, daily mean, and monthly mean temperatures, Hourly windspeed, rolling 24 hour averages, daily maximums, and monthly mean of daily maximums

-The analysis demonstrates how to clean, group, and visualize real-world time-series data using Pandas and Matplotlib
+The analysis demonstrates how to clean, group, and visualize real world time-series data using Pandas and Matplotlib